 01 of 04

-It's simple: Just add 1/4 cup of baking soda to the can in the morning.
-By the evening when the trash is ready to be taken outside, no... odors will be evident.
+It's simple: add 1/4 cup of baking soda to the can in the morning.
+By the evening when the trash is ready to be taken outside, no odors will be evident.
 When it's time to clean out the trash cans themselves, leave 1 cup of baking soda in the bottom of the can after they have been washed and dried.
 This can help absorb moisture and odor until next week when you clean the cans out again.

 02 of 04

 03 of 04

 Cat litter in the bottom of your trash can will keep moisture and trashy odors from invading your home.
 The cat litter absorbs odors and liquids, leaving a fresh scent in the vicinity of the trash.
-After a week or when the cat litter becomes damp with moisture, just dump it out and add some more.
-There isn't a huge difference between the inexpensive and more costly cat litters, so save the good stuff for the kitty cat and use the cheaper stuff in the bottom of the trash can.
+After a week or when the cat litter becomes damp with moisture, dump it out and add some more.
+There isn't a huge difference between the inexpensive and more costly cat litters, so save the good stuff for the cat and use the cheaper stuff in the bottom of the trash can.

 04 of 04

 Dryer sheets make another great anti-odor tool for your trash.
-Toss a dryer sheet into the trash can and stinky odors will be a thing of the past.
+Toss a dryer sheet into the trash can, and stinky odors will be a thing of the past.
 It doesn't even need to be a new dryer sheet.
 You'll still get plenty of bang for your buck with used dryer sheets which can still block odors in your trash.
 If you use them in the can between the can and the bag, they tend to stick to the side of the can if they get wet and then dry and then they can be difficult to remove.
-If the trash is... particularly bad, add a new and unused dryer sheet.
+If the trash is particularly bad, add a new and unused dryer sheet.
 The stinky smell will quickly be replaced with a fresh one.